Vausly/random-number/README.md

 I made a simple Random Number generator tool just for fun.

-Imported from old account: https://github.com/LesunkXYZ/random-number

-Use this tool here: https://p.vausly.com/random-number
+Use this tool here: http://p.vausly.com/random-number